 Shopping for food can tell a lot about someone, from their spending habits, interests, family situation, health, etc. I love nothing better than trawling through shopping aisles, delis, food shops waiting for new, exciting ingredients to pop out at me, or purchasing that ‘extra’ jar/bottle just in case I feel like making a particular dish.
 I start out with a list, but invariably I am always ‘tempted’ by specials or some new, interesting ingredient.
 I also do not plan my meals for the week.
 What I cook depends solely on what I feel like that day, or it might be a particular new dish or ingredient I want to try.
-Unfortunately, this habit also brings with it a very packed fridge, freezer and pantry, and then the ‘use-by’ date factor, which always leads to the wastage.
+Unfortunately, this habit also brings with it a very packed fridge, freezer and pantry, and then the ‘use-by’ date factor, which always leads to wastage.

 So, in the interests of saving money, time and the all-important catch-phrase of the moment – sustainable environment, I have decided to make do with what I have accumulated and what’s available in the garden, before making any unnecessary new purchases.

 This brought me to today’s decision of ‘pesto’.
 I had a favourite ‘fresh basil pesto’ that I would buy and stock a few tubs in my freezer, but, sadly I can no longer find this particular brand.
 Rather than experimenting with new ready-made varieties which are quite expensive, compared to the cost of growing your own herbs, I decided to make my own, using herbs available in the garden.
 Basil pesto – I could eliminate as I recently disposed of my plants due to woodiness and flowering.
 Years ago, I discovered a dill and parsley version, which is also no longer available, so I decided to revisit this combo.
-Very good with pasta, roasted kiphler potatoes or an assortment of roasted vegetables!
-Any leftover, store in an airtight container in the fridge for a few days or in the freezer.

 ingredients